-Our system has evolved a lot the last decades and I appreciated very much to experience again living in an environment with less permanent pressure.
+Our system has evolved a lot over the last few decades and I have enjoyed living again in an environment with less constant pressure.

-To be honest I am not even sure I ever experienced anything like that, recently I mean.
+To be honest, I’m not even sure I’ve been through anything like this, lately I mean.

-Passengers can’t wander in all work places on the ship, but it’s OK on the bridge.
+Passengers can’t walk around all of the ship’s workplaces, but it’s OK on the bridge.
 Clearly a good place to learn a few things about navigation.
 When there is no stress there (which can happen), you can talk with officers on duty and ask questions.